MartinGris/node-red-contrib-skoda-connect/README.md

 ## Usage

-You need a Skoda connect acount.
+You need a Skoda connect account.
 In the node enter mail and password. any input triggers the api call.
 Ouput is a json object with information of each car

 ## Status fields Explanation